-The Authority does not invest in equity shares and does not have shareholdings in joint ventures or local industry.
-The Council holds £6,000,000 in the Local Authorities' Property Fund and the value varies.
-However any c) Foreign Exchange risk
+The Authority, excluding the pension fund, does not generally invest in equity shares or marketable bonds and does not have shareholdings in joint ventures or local industry.
+The Authority holds £6,000,000 in the Local Authorities' Property Fund and the value varies.
+However any movements in price will not impact on the General Fund Balance as regulations are in force to ameliorate the impact of fair value movements.

+Foreign Exchange risk